 Faculty grants are awarded to support faculty research and public policy analysis focused on topics relevant to CGEP’s mission.
 This includes policy-relevant work on economic, geopolitical, technical, institutional and environmental issues related to the production and consumption of energy.

 The Faculty Grants Committee gives priority to research that is likely to make a substantive contribution to the relevant field.
 CGEP encourages collaborative interdisciplinary research proposals, as well as collaborations between early career and mid/later career investigators.
 Collaboration is also encouraged with CGEP scholars and affiliated faculty.
 Preference will be given to projects that involve SIPA faculty.
-The maximum award for a CGEP Faculty Research Grant is expected to be about $15,000, although the award committee may, if appropriate, make awards larger than $15,000.
+The maximum award for a CGEP Faculty Research Grant is $60,000, however applicants may submit proposals for smaller grants.

 The Awards Process

 Grants are awarded by the Faculty Grants Committee, which is comprised of Alex N. Halliday (Director, Earth Institute) , Scott Barrett (Lenfest-Earth Institute Professor of Natural Resource Economics, SIPA), Geoffrey Heal (Donald C. Waite III Professor of Social Enterprise, Columbia Business Shchool) and chair Jason Bordoff (Professor of Professional Practice in International and Public Affairs and Director, Center on Global Energy Policy, SIPA).